corda/corda/docs/source/design/targetversion/design.md

 ### Implications for platform developers

 When new features or changes are introduced that require all nodes on the network to understand them (e.g. changes in the wire transaction format), they must be version-gated on the network level.
-The minimum platform version in the network parameters would have to be changed the version these features or changes are introduced in.
+This means that the new behaviour should only take effect if the minimum target verison of the network is equal to or greater than the version in which these changes were introduced.
+Failing that, the old behaviour must be used instead.

 Changes that risk breaking apps must be gated on targetVersion>=X where X is the version where the change was made, and the old behaviour must be preserved if that condition isn't met.